“Be who you want to be. Don’t let anyone else influence that.” -Jane Holiday

 His whole entire universe will shift for her.

 He will pursue her, build for her, strive for her, and lie and die for her.

-That’s how important the weight of “love” carries.
+That’s the importance the weight of “love” carries.

 They don’t trust you because they suspect that you are using love as a weapon.

 You knew you had to go.
-When the call comes you go.
-You finished checking Foxy in.
+When the call comes, you go.
+You finish checking Foxy in.

 Forgive and you will be forgiven.